santiagofinol/ai-validation/README.md

 # AI Output Validation Framework

-A proof-of-concept tool for testing how consistently a local LLM answers the same engineering prompt.
+A proof of concept tool for testing how consistently a local LLM answers the same engineering prompt.

 ---

 ## What & Why

-I wanted to see what happens when you ask an LLM the same technical question ten times.
-Do you get the same standards referenced?
+I wanted to see the difference in output when you ask an LLM the same technical question ten times.
+Is it possible to actually get the same standards referenced?
 The same numbers?
-The same requirement structure?
-Turns out the answer is "sometimes, but not always" — and I wanted to quantify that.
+The same requirement structure? the answer is "sometimes, but not always" (could probably be most times with better testing)

 I chose medical device requirements as the test domain because safety standards are publicly listed and their language is unambiguous ("shall" statements, specific numeric limits).
 That made it easy to define what a correct, consistent answer looks like.
-I don't have regulatory expertise — the domain was chosen because it's well-specified, not because I'm a biomedical engineer.
+Im not an expert.

 ---

 ## What I Learned

-This is the section I'd lead with in any conversation about the project.

-**Prompt engineering matters more than I expected.** Changing one sentence in the prompt — explicitly asking for "shall" statements — took detected requirements from zero to sixteen per run.
+**Prompt engineering matters more than I expected and is probably the most important.** Changing one sentence in the prompt — explicitly asking for "shall" statements — took detected requirements from zero to sixteen per run.
 The analysis tool didn't change; the prompt did.
+Still tried to make the prompt not too complex.

 **Regex is brittle for NLP.** I spent a lot of time tweaking regex patterns to extract numbers like `43°C` or `100 µA`.
 The patterns kept breaking on edge cases: ranges like `3.3–5.0 V`, negative temperatures, SI prefixes like `kΩ` or `µA`.
 The right fix is a unit-parsing library (pint), not more regex.